-Sudan protesters, Ethiopia envoy discuss talks with military
+Sudan protesters meeting with envoy moved to Sunday

-KHARTOUM, Sudan (AP) — Sudan’s protest leaders say they are meeting with an Ethiopian envoy over proposals to resume negotiations with the ruling military council.
+KHARTOUM, Sudan (AP) — Sudan’s protest leaders say a meeting with an Ethiopian envoy over proposals to resume negotiations with the ruling military council has been rescheduled for Sunday.

-The leaders say they’ve received Ethiopia’s initiative for the transition from military to civilian rule, and would declare their position during Saturday’s meeting with Ethiopian diplomat Mahmoud Dirir.
+The leaders say they’ve received Ethiopia’s initiative for the transition from military to civilian rule and have approved it but provided no other details on why Saturday’s meeting with Ethiopian diplomat Mahmoud Dirir was canceled.

 The protesters are represented by a coalition of political groups, the Forces for the Declaration of Freedom and Change.